Set Current Location

 With a somber history in its past, the Synagogue Memorial in Hannover is basically a monument for all the Jewish population which was executed by the National Socialist persecution in 1994.
 The monument was established in their memory and the inside walls hold the names of 1900 Jews, all of whom where deported to the ruthless extermination camps and massacred.
 The monument has been a major architectural and cultural part of the city.

-This splendid City Hall was built in 1901 on oak piles and looks like a castle and since has become a well-known landmark of the city.
+This splendid New Town Hall, boasting a castle-like marvel and beauty, was built in 1901 on oak piles and since has become a well-known landmark of the city.
 Kaiser Wilhelm II inaugurated it in 1913.
 Besides the architectural attractions, it contains huge halls with wonderfully carved doors and beautiful portraits.
-Four small models of the town depict the building, its destruction and reconstruction (1865, 1939, 1945, today).
+Four small models of the town depict the building, its destruction and reconstruction.
 Visitors can also enjoy a great view of Hanover from a special observation point.
 Guided tours are available on request.
 After an interesting tour here, you can enjoy at its restaurant, Gartensaal, which serves you a scrumptious menu of International delicacies.

 The Lower Saxony State Museum contains a selection of paintings and sculptures spanning nine centuries, as well as interesting archaeological, ethnological and natural history exhibits.
 The museum's art collection includes the works of prolific painters like Rembrandt and Albrecht Dürer as well as numerous other artists.
 German and Italian Renaissance art hangs alongside old Dutch masterpieces from the 17th and 18th centuries.
 Almost half of the 44 galleries containing the Landesmuseum's collection of paintings and sculptures are dedicated to 19th and 20th-century art, from Romanticism through to Impressionism.